jrazi/ItB-final-project-winter-2023/tasks/introduction.md

 ### Project Introduction

 In this project, you will explore the world of avian genetics and evolution.
 This initiative provides a platform to apply bioinformatics techniques to real-world biological questions, focusing on genomic mysteries and evolutionary relationships in bird species.
+You can access to the project's github repository [by this link](https://github.com/jrazi/ItB-final-project-winter-2023).

 ### Project Tasks

-1. **The Genomic Detective - Exploring Avian DNA with Galaxy**:
-   - Delve into the DNA of various avian species using the Galaxy platform.
-Your task is to assemble a genome from short-read sequences and conduct BLAST searches to uncover insights into a specific DNA sequence.
-This journey through genome assembly and comparative genomics offers a deep dive into the mysteries of avian DNA.

-2. **Comparative Mitochondrial Genome Analysis**:
-   - Analyze mitochondrial DNA to unravel the evolutionary relationships among different bird species.
-This task involves mitochondrial genome alignment, phylogenetic analysis, and ecological and anthropological exploration.

-3. **Neural and Immunological Responses in Zebra Finches**:
-   - Investigate the influence of social environments on sickness responses in Zebra Finches, focusing on how these factors affect gene expression, neurobiology, and social behavior.
-This task provides an opportunity to explore the interplay between environment and genetic expression in birds.
+Refer to the README of the github repository.

 ### Methodology and Freedom of Exploration